oguzgelal/juken/README.md

 ## Platforms

 WaniAnki is a cross-platform application, natively awailable on mobile platforms and also is optimized for the web.
 It's built with [React Native](https://reactnative.dev/), and uses [react-native-web](https://github.com/necolas/react-native-web) for the web support.
-There are a few different ways to use WaniAnki,
+There are a few different ways of using WaniAnki, below you can find some details on these methods.
+Note that Web, PWA and Expo apps will receive updates / bug fixes more frequently and earlier than the native iOS and Android counterparts due to the review process of app stores.

 ### iOS